MBA Strategic Leadership MBA

 - Get access to Chartered Management Institute (CMI) materials throughout the course, including useful articles and scenarios

 You can review and refine your career plans throughout the programme with support from course tutors, and Careers and Employability staff.
-The course also includes a leadership development workshop and our Careers and Employability team can support you with starting and growing a business.
+Careers and Employability team can support you with starting and growing a business.

 After you leave the University, you can continue to get help, advice and support for up to 5 years from our Careers and Employability team as you advance in your career.